bkamapantula/writing/2020/dec-2019-comics-workshop-hyderabad.md

 The mix of participants was just right.
 We had people with different backgrounds: business, data analysts, students, data enthusiasts.

 ### Venue
 ISB turned out to be perfect host for the event.
+The lecture hall had a great setup for multiple boards, audio-video, microphones, .
+It was more than what we requested for.
+Giri (from ISB) took great care of the setup and us.

 ### Volunteers
 Organizing an external event is never easy and wouldn't be possible without all the volunteers who helped coordinate for logistics, food, printers, stickers, venue.